marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_070.png)

 > [!TIP]
 > I suggest activating the attribute @show_in_focus to precisely set "blur-hq" params.
-The red area shows which part of the scene is in focus.
+The red area shows which part of the scene is currently in focus.
 ![](./images/visual-quality_071.png)

 ---